 • Thursday – Fed Chairwoman Janet Yellen hosted a meeting with Ben Bernanke, Alan Greenspan and Paul Volcker in an attempt to dispel worries over the US economy.

 • Friday – Belgian authorities arrested Mohamed Abrini, the third suspected attacker in the Brussels airport bombing in March.

 The first quarter is at an end.
 How did your portfolio fare?
 Is there anything the last three months can teach us?
-This is exactly why we write our quarterly Market Review & Outlook, which can be found here.
+This is exactly why we write our quarterly Market Review & Outlook.
 And given its extreme volatility, this quarter in particular offered a powerful lesson: how to ensure your emotions don’t derail your investment portfolio.

 Market volatility is a metaphorical roller coaster—it can scare the best of us.
 But detaching these emotions, in this case fear, from investment decisions is one of the hardest psychological biases to overcome.
 With over 1 million free Dashboard users, we have access to a large amount of financial data.
 And sure enough, we saw a number of situations around mid-quarter where investors jumped ship and went to cash.
 Some did it precisely at the market bottom.
 Then what happened?
 Just as quickly as the market fell, it went right back up again.
 So the only thing those investors did was lock in a 10% loss.
 That hurts.

 What could they have done better to handle the volatility?
 A few things:

 1. Consider hiring an advisor.
 If you have a tough time separating emotions from your decision making, remove the need to make decisions altogether.
 This is one of the biggest benefits of having your investments professionally managed.
 An advisor (preferably a fee-based RIA) can objectively evaluate your financial goals, and recommend a long-term strategy best fit to get you there.
 And if you still get scared from time to time, you have a voice of reason just a phone call away.